 “The Image Control Waveguide technology… precisely controls the sound emanating from the speaker in the vertical and horizontal planes ensuring the presentation at the listening position is neutral and accurate.

-Each monitor has Audio Trim controls to customize its performance in your studio to compensate for room acoustics.
+Each monitor has two controls to customize its performance in your studio to compensate for room acoustics.

 Here is a runner-up that didn’t quite make my list.
 But check it out, as you may find a great deal!

-Choosing the right studio monitors involves three things: your budget, the size of the room you are working in, and or course the sound quality of the monitors.
+Choosing the right studio monitors involves three things: your budget, the size of the room you are working in, and of course, the sound quality of the monitors.